Queens Truck Accident Lawyers Near You

 Truck Accidents Caused by Unsecured Cargo and Unsafe Loads

 Large commercial vehicles like flatbeds, semi tractor trailers, tankers, and other big rigs are meant to haul cargo across the United States.
 This cargo could simply be normal households goods, crates of food, or large cement pipes, wooden logs, or other construction materials.
 It goes without saying that this can be very dangerous.
 Since every state has different sets of laws, a federal agency known as the Federal Motor Carrier Safety Administration (FMCSA) has been deputized to create regulations that apply throughout the United States.
 It does not matter where the truck driver is from, going to, or traveling in—these federal regulations set the minimum requirements.
 One of these requirements governs securing cargo, an important part of making a trucking delivery.
-This is an important safety regulation because unsecured cargo-causing NYC trucking accidents could result in serious personal injuries or the wrongful death of an innocent person.
+This is an important safety regulation because unsecured cargo-causing NYC trucking accidents could result in serious personal injuries, including spinal cord injuries or back injuries, or the wrongful death of an innocent person.

 FMCSA regulations govern the inspection of cargo and the use of cargo securement devices and systems.
 The specific section is 49 CFR 392.9 which applies to a truck driver and a trucking company.
 If a NYC or Queens trucking accident is caused by unsecured cargo, it is likely that this section was violated.
 Pertinently, truck drivers must inspect their cargo:

 - Before starting a delivery

 - Within the first 50 miles of beginning a trip or delivery

 - When the truck driver changes status from on duty to off duty, or vice versa